The United States joins efforts with Ireland in taking down the most important drug trafficking organization in the country managed by the Kinahans.

 For U.S. Under Secretary for Terrorism and Financial Intelligence Brian E. Nelson, “the Kinahan Organized Crime Group smuggles deadly narcotics, including cocaine, to Europe, and is a threat to the entire licit economy through its role in international money laundering”.

-With the sanctions, American banks and companies are not allowed to do business with the individuals and the listed companies.
+With the sanctions, American banks and companies are not allowed to do business with the listed individuals and the listed companies.
 All assets related to the KOCG located in the U.S. or owned by U.S. citizens must be blocked.
 The crackdown would limit their capacity of laundering money and aims at the financial disruption of their activities.
 Using U.S. dollars becomes more difficult.
 Targets will not be able to fly on U.S. airlines either.

 Commissioner of Ireland National Police Drew Harris said during a joint media briefing in Dublin with the OFAC, Europol and the U.K. National Crime Agency that “today is a landmark day in the fight against organized crime”.
 From now on, the KOCG will be “running low on money, friends, and influence”.
 The move is made in collaboration with several European law enforcement agencies actively searching to take down the drug cartel.

 Emerged in the late 1990s, Kinahan’s family business is now considered as the most powerful organized crime group operating in Ireland, according to the OFAC.
-They mainly sell cocaine sourced from South America and heroine in Ireland, the UK and across Europe.
+They mainly sell cocaine sourced from South America and heroin in Ireland, the UK and across Europe.
 The estimated profit of the organization reached more than $1 billion.

 The KOCG is managed by Christopher Kinahan and his two sons Daniel and Christopher Jr. The father’s multiple stays in prison in Ireland, the Netherlands and Belgium would have helped him build a network for starting its criminal organization.